 - the catheter may not be regularly cleaned

 Clean insertion and removal techniques can help lower the risk of a CAUTI.
 Daily catheter care is required as well.
-Catheters should not be left in longer than needed; longer use is associated with a higher risk of infection.
+Catheters shouldn’t be left in longer than needed, as longer use is associated with a higher risk of infection.

 A CAUTI is diagnosed using a urine test.
 Urinalysis can detect blood cells in your urine.
 Their presence may signal an infection.